Yomi-stack/SOC-Analyst-Labs/Windows-Event-Logging-and-Telemetry-Integrattion/README.md

 ![4625 in Event Viewer](./Ev_4625_failure.png)
 ![4625 in Wazuh](./Wazuh_4625_failure.png)

+SOC relevance:
+Critical for detecting brute-force attacks and account enumeration.

 ---

 ## Event ID 4688 – Process Creation

 This event is generated when a new process is created.
+SOC analysts monitor this event to detect suspicious or unauthorized process execution.

 *Key Fields Reviewed:*
 - *New Process Name* – The executable that was launched